 Ben has consistently excelled in both the classroom and undergraduate research.
 Professors praise his exceptional intelligence, dedication and problem-solving abilities.
 He approaches challenging research tasks with confidence, delves into programming and user experience challenges and continually strives to learn and improve.
 His persistence and work ethic serve as an inspiration to those around him.
 In Dr. Elizabeth Baker’s undergraduate research lab, Ben led by example, embracing uncertainty and pushing his skill set to new levels, further inspiring his peers with his commitment and determination.

 Thomas is a dedicated leader who excels both in the classroom and beyond.
-As the past president, secretary and current adviser for the Developing Men of Color (DMC) organization at VCU, he organized numerous events and secured grants totaling over $40,000.
-A graduate of VCU LEAD, Thomas believes in leading by example and continues to pursue personal and professional growth.
+As the past president, secretary and current adviser for the Developing Men of Color (DMC) organization at VCU, he organized events and secured over $40,000 in grants.
+A VCU LEAD graduate, Thomas believes in leading by example and continues to pursue personal and professional growth.
 He founded Catalyst Gallery, an initiative empowering artists worldwide.
 Additionally, he volunteered with Pre-Collegiate Initiatives, delivering STEM workshops to middle school students.
 Guided by his core principles of discipline, accountability and open-mindedness, Thomas strives for excellence in education, work and life.

-Kahlil was elected as the first president of the Information Systems Organization (ISO), the newly revamped information systems student organization at VCU.
+Kahlil was elected as the first president of the Information Systems Organization (ISO), the newly revamped student organization at VCU.
 In this role, he led a team of officers to organize events aimed at advancing students' career opportunities.
-Under his leadership, the organization launched a webpage, created an Instagram account and began developing a podcast.
+Under his leadership, the organization launched a webpage, an Instagram account and a podcast.
 Kahlil maintained regular contact with the department’s industry advisory board, leveraging their support to enhance the student experience.
 He also dedicated his time to promoting the major to prospective students at open houses.
-After graduating in December 2022, Kahlil began his career as an associate consultant with IBM.
+After graduating in Dec.
+2022, Kahlil began his career as an associate consultant with IBM.

 Neema, a transfer student, has excelled in the information systems major with remarkable focus and dedication, maintaining a perfect 4.0 GPA.
 Since transferring to VCU two years ago, he has completed all his information systems courses at VCU, balancing full-time enrollment with summer classes to stay on track.
 Neema is currently interviewing for consulting and data analytics roles at top consulting firms and financial institutions, showcasing his commitment to academic and professional success.